-Christopher Ironside’s designs for decimal coins
+Christopher Ironside’s designs

 Britain’s first decimal coins were designed by the sculptor Christopher Ironside FSIA FRBS OBE.
 Christopher died on 13 July 1992.
 We asked his widow, Jean, what it was like to live through that momentous time.